meloanthony94/StaticMeshExporter/README.md

 + Tri's
 + Verts

-The Data is written out to a binary file, as well as an XML file.
+The data is written out to a binary file, as well as an XML file.